makersmakingchange/Aspen-Sliding-Joystick/README.md

 ### 2. Read through the Maker Guide

-The [Maker Guide](/Documentation/Aspen_Joystick_Maker_Guide.pdf) contains all the neccessary information to build the device.
+The [Maker Guide](/Documentation/Aspen_Joystick_Maker_Guide.pdf) contains all the necessary information to build the device.

 ### 3. Read the Makers Checklist